List on Bids44 →

 Platform Choice

-For the best offers, list your Xiaomi 55” X Pro TV on a bidding marketplace like Bids44.
-This allows multiple interested buyers to compete, often driving up the final price.
-You can also list it on general classifieds like OLX or dedicated electronics resale platforms like Cashify.
-Be prepared for negotiation on these platforms, as buyers often expect a discount.
+For the best possible price, consider listing your Xiaomi 55” X Pro TV on a bidding marketplace like Bids44.
+This allows multiple buyers to compete, often driving up the final sale price.
+Alternatively, platforms like OLX or Cashify offer quicker sales, but you might get a lower offer, especially from dealers.
+A private sale generally fetches more than a dealer exchange.

 Final Verdict — Should You Buy or Sell in 2026?